Yashsharma1911/file-store-service/README.md

 # If you are in root dir of project you can run the below command also
 store add examples/newText.txt

-# Use "" in file path if you want to upload two files or if there is space ora  special character in your path
+# Use "" in file path if you want to upload two files or if there is space or a special character in your path
 store add "examples/newText.txt" "examples/test.txt"
 ```